Destiny (video game): Post-release content

 Prior to the official release of Destiny in September 2014, Bungie declared that a major component of the game would be a continuous release of new content.
 Bungie Director of Production Jonty Barnes said: "We're going to continuously update the game from now until the end of time.
 That's always going to be part of the philosophy of Destiny.
-We always wanted to build a new universe but keep building upon it, rather than to do a complete and utter restart periodically."
+We always wanted to build a new universe but keep building upon it, rather than to do a complete and utter restart periodically".
 By the time of Destinys launch, two planned packs of downloadable content (DLC) had been officially announced: The Dark Below and House of Wolves.
-From the launch of Destiny, players could purchase the Destiny Expansion Pass, which included the first two expansions at a discounted price versus buying them separately.
+From the launch of Destiny, players could purchase the "Expansion Pass'", which included the first two expansions at a discounted price versus buying them separately.
 Players also received an exclusive sparrow (EV-30 Tumbler) if they purchased the Expansion Pass or The Dark Below by January 15, 2015.
 At E3 2015, Bungie officially announced a new expansion called The Taken King.
-A new, large expansion was confirmed in February 2016; its title, Rise of Iron, was revealed in June 2016.
+A new, large expansion was confirmed in February 2016, later revealed as Rise of Iron.

 Bungie released the game's first raid, the "Vault of Glass", as part of the September 16, 2014, update and at the time, it was described as "Destinys most difficult mission".
 The Vault of Glass centers on the Vex race on Venus and requires players to defeat Atheon, Time's Conflux.
 In the weeks proceeding from the release of Destiny, players were reporting areas that could be accessed by various glitches or secret accesses.
-These areas have been described as appearing "half-baked", and were noted to often be devoid of items or NPCs.
+These areas were described as appearing "half-baked", and were noted to often be devoid of items or NPCs.
 In an interview with Eurogamer, on the claims that these were on-disc DLC, Bungie president Harold Ryan replied that the content were incomplete resources intended to reduce download requirements for future DLC.